akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The older guard met her eyes.
 “He was surprised, my lady.
 Any father would be.
 But he is a soldier.
 He has seen worse than two men at his door with good news.”
 A pause.
 “He said to tell you he would have the fire built up.”

-The words hit her.
 She almost laughed.
 It was such a Harold thing to say.
 The fire built up.
 As if that was all that mattered.

 The younger guard was still looking at her, his face red.
 “My lady, on the road earlier—we did not know you.
 Your basket was closed.
 You were with a family.
 We were told to look for a woman alone with a goose.”
 He swallowed.
 “So, we rode on.”